September 27, 2025 (2mo ago) — last updated November 13, 2025 (20d ago)

 Your personal roadmap for self-discovery

-Your birth date can unlock a clearer sense of who you are and the lessons you’re here to learn.
-Dan Millman’s method, as presented in The Life You Were Born to Live, treats your birth number as a detailed blueprint rather than a one-size-fits-all label.2
+Dan Millman’s method, as presented in The Life You Were Born to Live, treats your birth number as a detailed blueprint that preserves the order and combination of digits for richer meaning2.
+This system highlights:

 How to calculate your birth number

 Finding your birth number is simple.
 Add every digit in your full birth date (month, day, year) to get a two- or three-digit number.
-Don’t reduce it to a single digit—Millman’s system treats the full result as the meaningful indicator.2
+Do not reduce the result to a single digit; Millman’s system uses the full total as the meaningful indicator2.

 Example: July 20, 1985 → 7 + 2 + 0 + 1 + 9 + 8 + 5 = 32 (birth number = 32)